andreaceccanti/test-ca/igi-test-ca/certs/README.md

 no_basic_constraints.cert.pem:
     a certificate missing the basic constraints extension.

+dn_with_email.cert.pem:
+	a certificate which has the deprecated emailAddress field in the subject.
+	Note: the private key for this certificate is not encrypted.

 no_key_usage.cert.pem:
     a certificate missing the key usage and extended key usage extensions.